tekperfect/devops-docs/docs/courses/07-Databases/home.md

 # 📝 Lesson Description

-> This lesson will cover virtualization.
-The process of visualising OS systems on your local machine.
+> This lesson will cover database managment and security

 # 🎯 Prerequisites